coopbri/knit/README.md

 ## License

 The code in this repository is licensed under MIT, &copy; Brian Cooper.
-The original [yalc](https://github.com/wclr/yalc) work is licensed under MIT &copy; Alex Osh.
+The original [yalc](https://github.com/wclr/yalc) work is licensed under MIT, &copy; Alex Osh.
 See <a href="LICENSE.md">LICENSE.md</a> for more information.